LoyolaChicagoBooks/introcs-csharp/rst/motivation.rst

 providing enough documentation for a professional, documentation for a beginner is often lacking.
-This book contributes there, partly in the documentation for Mono's lovely interactive environment csharp, and also for the integrated development environment, MonoDevelop.
+This book contributes there, partly in the documentation for Mono's lovely interactive environment csharp, and also for the integrated development environment, Xamarin Studio.
-We show beginners how to start using the MonoDevelop environment, with its large array of features (not all needed by the beginner), and introduce more features as needed.
+We show beginners how to start using the Xamarin Studio environment, with its large array of features (not all needed by the beginner), and introduce more features as needed.